APPENDIX E

 General Description

-When the results computer is connected to the photo timing system,
+When the results computer is connected to the photo timing system via a network,

 the results computer will search the photo timing computer for results